top of page

 Search

-Creating a sustainable family home in rural Shropshire
+Creating a sustainable eco home in rural Shropshire via JCT Design & Build

 • 2 min read

-Bespoke Construction Consultants has been appointed as the Employer’s Agent for the construction of a bespoke eco home in Shropshire.
+Bespoke Construction Consultants has been appointed as Employer’s Agent for the construction of a bespoke Passivhaus home in rural Shropshire.

-The £700,000 project for private clients Mr and Mrs Lyster is being delivered under a JCT Design and Build Contract and reflects their vision to create a sustainable “forever home” that blends with the surrounding countryside.
+The £700,000 project for private clients Mr and Mrs Lyster is being delivered under a JCT Design and Build contract and reflects their vision to create a sustainable “forever home” that blends sensitively with the surrounding countryside while supporting long-term accessibility needs.

 Our role includes: